 Are you worried about getting fired, and thinking about quitting to avoid a difficult situation?
-Employees often wonder if they should avoid the damaging perceptions associated with a firing by quitting first.
+Employees often wonder if they should quit before getting fired, in order to avoid the damaging perceptions associated with a termination.
 In some cases, it can make sense to resign before you're let go.
 In others, it doesn't.

 Are You Going to Be Fired?